18F/handbook/_pages/how-we-work/guides/fas-speaker-guide.md

 ---
-title: FAS Speaker Guide: How to work with external event organizers
+title: Speaking Guide: How to evaluate invitations from external event organizers
 tag:
 - attend
 - attending